FBGs-Based-CubeSat-Heat-Monitoring/FBGs_V1.0/README.md

 **For windows cmd: input 'ipconfig' and search the VMnet8 IPv4 Address
 For Linux terminal: input 'ip a' and search the VMnet8 IPv4 Address**

-## **For Blender:**
-**Open you Blender with powerShell when you want to receive the data from ROS system.**
-You can right click you Blender's logo to file location, inside the location use **'shift + rigth click'**, and you will see **'open powerShell window here'**, enter '**./blender**'.
-Click the 'Scripting' on the top bar and open a new draft, code of Blender can be paste.
-Or using 'open file' is fine.
-What you print and recevied from ROS will be shown in the powerShell window but not blender.
-**If you just want you check the model with self made data, you don't need the powerShell.**
-A small part of your initial algorithm may be carried out in this section.

 ## **For ROS system:**
 The **password** of the ROS system: **ros**